Kacper-Lubisz/Computer-Graphics/readme.md

 # Graphics Coursework

-This project is my L2 graphics coursework.
-The models created in blender and can be seen in `livingroom.blend`.
-It's built using webpack for js bundling.
-To see the dependency list see `package.json`.
+This project is a website with a 3D graphics demonstration.
+This project uses the following: Blender for modeling, WebGL as the rendering interface and webpack for js module bundling.
+The models (.blend) can be found in `res/models/livingroom.blend`.
+The textures (found in `/res/textures`) and licences come from https://www.textures.com/.

+# Highlighted Animations
+- Clock
+- Fireplace
+- Ceiling Fan
+- Outdoors grass
+- Blinds

 # Usage guide

-Key binds:
+Binds:
- + `w` - move the camera forward
+ + `W` - move the camera forward
- + `s` - move the camera back
+ + `A` - move the camera left
- + `a` - move the camera left
+ + `S` - move the camera back
- + `d` - move the camera right
+ + `D` - move the camera right
- + `space` - move the camera up
+ + `Space` - move the camera up
- + `ctrl` - move the camera down
+ + `Ctrl` - move the camera down

-Other:
-+ `mouse move` - rotate the camera
++ `Mouse Move` - rotate the camera

 # Running Instructions